SENTINELITE/StreamDeck-Shortcuts/README.md

 ### ⚠️ Known Issues & Bugs
 - 🐞Rare: Kilo-One | Sometimes the app fails to startup correctly.
 Need to dig into this. | v 1.0.1 includes a new "Debug:" console.app logging message.
 - 🐞Potential: App becomes unresponsive after computer wakes up from sleep???
 - Some user's may experience issues with certain special characters.
-We've done our best to handle most of these, but other languages may vary!
+We've done our best to handle most of these, but other languages may vary! **This should be mostly fixed now.
+Let us know if you have any issues!**
 - We’re only fetching/getting the first discovered StreamDeck.
 We need to get all the user’s connected StreamDeck Devices
 	- We’re getting the connected count, but we still need to fetch the unique IDs.
 - ~~If the shortcut name is long, the search field gets small.
 We fixed the former, but now we’re Popping out of PI’s regular dimensions…~~ should be fixed.